Towards Prediction of Financial Crashes with a D-Wave Quantum Computer: Conclusion

 \section{Conclusion}

-We have implemented in a D-Wave quantum computer the algorithm proposed in Ref.~\cite{crash}, to solve the equilibrium state of a complex financial network that predicts financial crashes.
+We have implemented in a D-Wave quantum annealer the algorithm proposed in Ref.~\cite{crash}, to solve the equilibrium state of a complex financial network that predicts financial crashes.
 Although the size of the studied financial network is limited, this proof of principle is in agreement with the result of an exhaustive search.
-Moreover, this work is a convincing evidence that quantum computation can be used to study quantitative finance and help institutions anticipate risks.
 This result may be improved with the design of a customized ``financial quantum annealer'': a quantum processor with suitable connectivity for efficient embedding of this kind of problems.
 Such coherent quantum annealers can be built with current technology~\cite{coherentDWave,LechnerSciAdv,Lechner}, providing convenient multi-qubit couplings.